alexcurnow96/pizza-py/README.md

 __The Contact Us Page__

--This page will allow customers to leave a comment or review.
+- This page will allow customers to leave a comment or review.

--This page will have our full contact details including a map of our location.
+- This page will have our full contact details including a map of our location.

 ![Menu](https://github.com/alexcurnow96/pizza-py/blob/main/README/contactpage.png)